a419625887/HALM/README.md

 Finally, the interpolated lithology is transformed back to the orginal domain.
 As a result, the dip variations of modelled lithofacies follow the curvature of the horizons above and below.

 <img src="/Plots/Dip_lithology_view.png" width="500">

+Input data for this example problem is available in `Input` folder.

 ## Requirements